 - The agora, lined with the bases of columns, but now overgrown and unnavigable

 - Basilica of Saint Epiphanos Epiphanius, dating to 400 CE

 - Roman villa

-The Cypriot-born Barnabas began working with Paul in 45 AD to spread Christianity.
-He was stoned to death at Salamis around 61 AD.
+The Cypriot-born Barnabas began working with Paul in 45 CE to spread Christianity.
+He was stoned to death at Salamis around 61 CE.
 His followers buried him secretly with a copy of the Book of Matthew.
 Centuries later, when the tomb was found and opened, the manuscript was still there.
-Saint Barnabas Monastery and Church were built near the tomb in 477 AD.
+The Saint Barnabas Monastery and Church were built near the tomb in 477 CE.

-Allie and I visited the church, renamed by the Turkish Cypriots the Saint Barnabas “Icon Museum.”
+Allie and I visited the church, renamed by the Turkish Cypriots the Saint Barnabas Icon Museum.
 Politics!
 The monastery now displays archaeological treasures from the Stone Age through the Byzantine Period.
 At the chapel built over the tomb of Saint Barnabas we climbed down into the vault and saw the tapestry-covered sarcophagus.
 It is unclear whether his remains are still there.

 Earlier in the day, a stray dog befriended us and followed us around.
 Strays are everywhere in Turkish-controlled northern Cyprus, freely roaming the streets, sleeping on sidewalks and begging for treats.
 They are friendly and their ears are tagged, suggesting they have perhaps been neutered.
-We passed a homemade outdoor dog shelter near a café, with crates, cardboard boxes, blankets and newspapers available for sleeping quarters.
+We passed a homemade outdoor dog shelter near a café, with crates, cardboard boxes, blankets, and newspapers available for sleeping quarters.

 Feral cats in the south.
 Stray dogs in the north.
 A world apart.

 This is a part of the world I know very little about.
 Thanks for sharing the adventures of Kirk and Allie.
 Sounds like a wonderful week!